bootstrap-vue/bootstrap-vue/src/components/table/README.md

 The `fields` prop is used to customize the table columns headings, and in which order the columns of data are displayed.
-The field object keys (i.e. `age` or `first_name` as shown below) are used to extract the value from each item (record) row, and to provide additional fetures such as enabling [**sorting**](#sorting) on the column, etc.
+The field object keys (i.e. `age` or `first_name` as shown below) are used to extract the value from each item (record) row, and to provide additional features such as enabling [**sorting**](#sorting) on the column, etc.

 Fields can be provided as a _simple array_, an _array of objects_, or an _object_. **Internally the